bejondshao/bejondshao.github.io/source/resume_en.md

 **Introduction:** Use python to obtain basic information of A-share stocks, daily trading information, calculate K-line and other technical indicators, and screen through certain stock selection strategies.
 In the process of stock investment, I was unable to have too many stocks and had no time to observe all the K-lines and stock infomations, so I developed this system to screen by itself.
 Screened stocks can be adjusted according to different strategies, and non-relational database MongoDB is used for local persistence, and the screening results are automatically uploaded to [personal blog](https://tech.bejond.org/2020/01/05/grape%E8%82%A1%E7%A5%A8%E5%88%97%E8%A1%A8-2020/).

-**Related technologies:** Python, MongoDB, Tushare, pandas.
+**Related technologies:** Python, MongoDB, Tushare, pandas, unit testing.

 Personal Skills
 ----
 * 2011, Obtained English CET-6 certificate, fluent in listening, speaking, reading and writing.
 * 2012, Obtained Financial English Certificate.
 * 2012, Obtained IBM Certificate (SOA and Service Computing).
-* Linux server (CentOS) maintenance experience.
+* Linux server maintenance experience.
 6 years of Linux desktop experience.
-Familiar with common Linux commands.* Familiar with git and Intellij / eclipse debugging, quickly locate problems.
+Familiar with common Linux commands.* Familiar with Intellij / eclipse debugging, quickly locate problems.
 Automate testing with Junit.

 Hobbies
 ----